Q: What is Amazon WorkSpaces?

-Any printer which is on the same network as your Amazon WorkSpace and is supported by Windows Server 2008 R2 can be added as a network printer.
+A: Any printer which is on the same network as your Amazon WorkSpace and is supported by Windows Server 2016/2019 can be added as a network printer.
 Once a network printer is added, it can be selected for printing from within an application.

 Q: Can I use my Amazon WorkSpace with a cloud printing service?

-You can use cloud printing services with your WorkSpace including, but not limited to, Cortado ThinPrint,® and Google Cloud Print.
+A: You can use cloud printing services with your WorkSpace including, but not limited to, Cortado ThinPrint®.

 Q: Can I print from my tablet or Chromebook?

-The Amazon WorkSpaces clients for tablets and Chromebook support cloud printing services including, but not limited to, Cortado ThinPrint® and Google Cloud Print.
+A: The Amazon WorkSpaces clients for tablets and Android-compatible Chrome OS devices support cloud printing services including, but not limited to, Cortado ThinPrint®.
 Local and network printing are not currently supported.

 User Self Service Management